-HiveMQ Data Governance Hub
+HiveMQ Data Hub

 This process ensures that the value of the data is assessed at an early stage in the data supply chain.